upasana05ghosh/Design-Data-Intensive-App-Notes/README.md

 #### Sync Vs Async Replication
 - Sync
    - Adv -> followers always up-to-date
    - Disadv -> if followers doesn't respond, write won't proceed.
-It's impracticle for all followers to be in sync.
+It's impractical for all followers to be in sync.
    - Solution -> One of the follower to be in sync.
 Called 1 sync follower or semi sync.

  #### Handling node outage
  - Follower failure -> catch up recovery
- - Leader faillure -> failover
+ - Leader failure -> failover

 #### Implementation of Replication Log
-- Statement based replication -> every statement is forwareded to followers
+- Statement based replication -> every statement is forwarded to followers
 - WAL (write ahead log) -> Log send to follower
 - Logical(row-based) log replication -> only those values are send which are updated/inserted/deleted and not the entire row.
 - Trigger based replication